 This Is Only The Beginning

-As we predicted, the CCPA is only the beginning for state-specific legislation around consumer privacy and data protection.
+As we predicted, the CCPA is only the beginning of state-specific legislation around consumer privacy and data protection.
 The CCPA, modeled after Europe’s GDPR, applies to California residents specifically.
 Where the law diverges from GDPR, though, is in the sale of personal data - a pressing issue for California residents given the business models of the tech titans of Silicon Valley.
-The CCPA mandates that covered entities clearly show an “opt out of sale” button for California residents to opt out of data sale.
+The CCPA mandates that covered entities clearly show an “opt-out of sale” button for California residents to opt-out of data sales.

 While not the first state-specific cyber-related legislation, the CCPA is one of the first consumer privacy-focused legislations and certainly the most hotly contested given the regulation it could mean for Silicon Valley.
 We’ve discussed before, though, that a reactionary check-box approach to compliance will yield superfluous efforts and poor allocation of resources.
 In terms of data privacy, though, checkbox compliance is all we have so far.

 Where’s The Consolidation